vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 }
 ```

-This option also supports dynamic code which allows you to do more things with the ability to touch the compilation context:
+This option also supports dynamic code which allows you to do more, with the ability to touch the compilation context:

 ```js
 module.exports = (option, context) => {